 This project is delivered in partnership with Barnardo’s NI.
 Project funding is provided by BBC Children in Need.

 Sutemos – and its junior group Suteminis – involves young people between the ages of 8 and 24 years in inter-cultural dance work.
-The groups meet every week in Dungannon Youth Resource Centre and number over 30 young people from many different countries and cultural backgrounds.
+The groups meet every week in Dungannon Leisure Centre and number over 30 young people from many different countries and cultural backgrounds.
 Sutemos has taken part in national and international dance festivals, won awards for its community work, performed live for the Northern Ireland Assembly at Stormont and on television for the BBC.
 Performances have included: An Tura (2016), Hidden (2015), Illusion (2014), Distant Echoes (2014), Severance (2013), Outer Edge (2013), Lost Honesty (2012), Abysm of Time (2011), I Have Something to Say (2011)

 A dance and film project looking at the effects of the rise of racism and hate crime in the Dungannon area.
 Relocate was screened in Square Box Theatre, Dungannon; STEP, The junction, Dungannon; St Patrick’s College, Dungannon and Glenaven House Hotel, Cookstown.

 In addition to producing the dance and film project Relocate, Sutemos performed at Cookstown Carnival, on the street at the first Dungannon Culture Night, and at the Arts for Health Gala event at the Burnavon Theatre, Cookstown.